-- 1. Prior to assuming a new role, close the current Session and start a new Session, or do a power-on reset, so that the previous authentication is cleared. - 2.
-Users for TCG Security Mode: If it is intended to have a band lock on module reset then set ReadLockEnabled and WriteLockEnabled (defined in TCG Core Specification [5]) to "True", the default value is "False".
-If a band is configured with a value of False then the band is to be considered excluded from the module boundary.
+- 1. Prior to assuming a new role, close the current Session and start a new Session, or do a power cycle, so that the previous authentication is cleared. - 2.
+User Data Read/Writes shall be an authenticated service.
+Therefore, set ReadLockEnabled and WriteLockEnabled to "True" (the default value is "False").
+If a band is configured with a value of "False" then the band is to be considered excluded from the module boundary.